 To get a better perspective of how interesting or not your interview questions are, imagine you are the reader who will be reading this interview.
 Will you be eager to read the answer to this question?
 Will it add some value to you in any way?

 In order to have interesting questions, you may want to think of what you are actually trying to get out of this interview.
-How will this interview benefit you and your readers?
-And also maybe challenge the interviewee a little bit, make them think.
+How will this interview benefit you personally as well as your readers?
+Also, maybe challenge the interviewee a little bit, make them think.

 Given that you have, of course, done your research and know enough about the interviewee, you may also find things about them or their work that will spark interesting questions.